 - We each have plenty to be thankful and hopeful for this year, but did you know that our traditional American Thanksgiving feast …

 - Dr. Travis Olds Hello!
 My name is Travis Olds.
 I’m Assistant Curator of Minerals in the Section of Minerals and Earth Sciences …

-- Have you ever made ice cream at home?
-You may have noticed that homemade ice cream has a different texture than what …
+- by Travis Olds Have you ever made ice cream at home?
+You may have noticed that homemade ice cream has a different …

 - In the same way scientists discover new plant or animal species, new minerals are usually found by exploring new places with hard …

 - Fungi are all around in the environment.
 For example, the mold that invades wet basements, the mushrooms that we cook with, and …